gift economy basics

-It is because this understanding among traditional people is unstated, deeply engrained, even obscene to verbalize that modern civilized observers didn’t notice it and assumed theirs was the same as our system of unconditional gifts.
-Which, you’ll notice, often has a strange charge of propriety around it, a stale remnant of our past decency.
+This understanding among traditional people is deeply ingrained.
+It is unstated, even considered obscene if verbalized.
+Civilized observers often didn’t notice it.
+They assumed this system was the same as our system of unconditional gifts.
+Which has a strange charge of propriety around it.
+This is the remnant of our past decency.

 - delayed exchanges of